SarahB47/SarahB47/README.md

   - Deck Management: Designed a Deck class that supports shuffling techniques, including modified overhand and                Mongean shuffles.
 Capable of dealing hands and selecting individual cards.
   - Player and Dealer Hands: Developed a PlayerHand class to manage player hands, including adding and sorting cards.
     Created a DealerHand class, which inherits from PlayerHand, with additional functionality to reveal or hide cards         as needed.
-  - Gameplay Mechanics: The game calculates and returns scores based on the cards in hand.
-Allows for adding                  additional cards to the player's hand.
-Determines the winner by comparing the scores of the player and the dealer.
+  - Gameplay Mechanics: Calculated and returned scores based on the cards in hand.
+Allowed for adding                  additional cards to the player's hand.
+Determined the winner by comparing the scores of the player and the dealer.
   - Game Summaries and Logging: Generated detailed game summaries, including a log of each round with information             about money in the wallet, bets placed, player and dealer cards, and the winner.
 Provided comprehensive                   documentation tests to ensure reliability and functionality.

 - This project emphasized object-oriented programming principles, such as class attributes and inheritance, to create a robust and engaging Blackjack game experience.